What is a Dormant Demat Account and How To Reactivate It?

 Any dues on a dormant demat account, for instance Annual Maintenance Charges, may need to be settled before the account can be used again.
 Furthermore, the concerned DP may charge a fee for the reactivation of a dormant demat account.

-How To Identify if Your Demat Account is Dormant
+How To Identify if Your Demat Account is Dormant?

-Steps to Reactivate a Dormant Demat Account
+How to Reactivate a Dormant Demat Account?

 If your demat account has been marked dormant, you must follow the prescribed process to reactivate the account.
 The account reactivation process shall vary depending on the duration for which the account has been active.